sitepoint/debian-image-builder/README.md

 ```

 If creating AMIs with instance-store volumes, you will need to set
-S3_BUCKET using the `BUCKET[/PREFIX]` format.
-S3_BUCKET is used to
+`S3_BUCKET` using the `BUCKET[/PREFIX]` format. `S3_BUCKET` is used to
-specify the S3 bucket (minus the s3:// prefix) you wish to bundle and
+specify the S3 bucket (minus the `s3://` prefix) you wish to bundle
-upload your AMI to.
+and upload your AMI to.

-Be careful to ensure that S3 buckets specified by S3_BUCKET are
+Be careful to ensure that S3 buckets specified by `S3_BUCKET` are
 located in the same region as the instance running
 debian-image-builder.
 Failure to do so will result in a "Bucket is not
 available from endpoint" error near the end of the build process.

 If you would like to have an organised path like
-s3://my-company-region-ami/debian-gnu_linux/stretch/x86_64/201804201821/
+`s3://my-company-region-ami/debian-gnu_linux/stretch/x86_64/201804201821/`
 where you can consolidate multiple AMIs into a single bucket, you
-could specify the following S3_BUCKET value:
+could specify the following `S3_BUCKET` value:

 ```
 export S3_BUCKET="my-company-${AWS_DEFAULT_REGION}-ami/debian-gnu_linux/stretch/x86_64/$(date +'%Y%m%d%H%M')"
 ```

-Also note that there is currently a bug running euca-upload-bundle
+Also note that there is currently a bug running the
+`euca-upload-bundle` command (which is called automatically if
-(called if creating instance-backed AMIs) on Stretch that results in
+creating instance-backed AMIs) on Stretch that results in an
-an InvalidHeader exception.
+`InvalidHeader` exception.
 For now this can be avoided by temporarily
-editing /usr/lib/python2.7/dist-packages/requests/models.py and
+editing `/usr/lib/python2.7/dist-packages/requests/models.py` and
-commenting out check_header_validity(header) (line 427).
+commenting out `check_header_validity(header)` (line 427).
 This bug
 doesn't affect the creation of the more common EBS backed AMI types.

-debian-image-builder aims to be safe to execute multiple times
-simultaneously for quickly building a large number of AMIs.

-If using the grant-launch-permission-tasks plugin, you will also need
+If using the `grant-launch-permission` plugin, you will also need
 to set the following environment variable:

 ```
 export LAUNCH_ACCOUNTS="1234-5678-9012 4321-8765-2190 9876-5432-1098"
 ```

-This will allow the grant-launch-permission-tasks plugin to grant
+This will allow the `grant-launch-permission` plugin to grant launch
-launch authorizatinon to accounts specified in the space-separated
+authorizatinon to accounts specified in the space-separated string
-string (with optional dashes).
-This can come in handy when, for
+(with optional dashes).
+This can come in handy when, for example, you
-example, you want to share access to your AMIs with a separate account
+want to share access to your AMIs with a separate account for staging
-for staging or development.
+or development.

 Getting the environment into a good state to generate images can take
 some time and it's easy to overlook something, so you may want to run
-the included ``envcheck`` script to verify that everything appears to
+the included `envcheck` script to verify that everything appears to
 be in place.
 However debian-image-builder generally does a good job of
 failing gracefully when something is amiss.

+debian-image-builder aims to be safe to execute multiple times
+simultaneously for quickly building a large number of AMIs.

 Usage